w3f/General-Grants-Program/grants/speculative/bit_country.md

 **A Real World Case Study & Experiment**

 We are currently piloting this concept with 109 active users from a tech education business called Industry Connect.
-Students joined the MVP tech country and conducted incentivized activities e.g., creating useful posts, abreast they earn country-specific tokens (e.g., MVPC).
-With the MVPC tokens they possess, they start to take ownership of the country and will be able to perform voting, decision making, and other governance rights.
+Students joined the "MVP tech country" we created and conducted incentivized activities e.g., creating useful posts, abreast they earn country-specific tokens (e.g., MVPC).
+With the MVPC tokens they possess, they start to take ownership of the country and will be able to perform voting, decision making, and other governance rights/permissions.

 We've observed it is a great way to let students/users get more involved in our community by giving them ownership through their contributions.
+Since a bit country can be created off-chain first, this will provide a path way for classic internet users to onboard to decentralized web.

-To further accelerate the engagement, we will build the 3D world so that students/users can do more things in there and transact with each other.
+To further accelerate the engagement, we will build the 3D world so that students/users can do more things in there and transact with each other in the marketplace.

 With the Substrate technology/decentralization, Bit.Country will become a popular place to nurture, manage and grow a community.